kotomisak/routines-android/README.md

 Modules are rather small UI/logic features to be reusable across all app templates of this project.
 Every module should be covered with UNIT/UI testing.

+### module-core
+Low level module containing really basic code (without feature dependencies) to be reusable across all other modules.

+### module-test-utils
+Low level test module containing really basic test code (without feature dependencies) to be reusable across all other test modules.

 ## Extras
 Is a set of supporting directories